-Winners will be sent a flight box 4 x 4 x 8 inches (10 x 10 x 20 centimeters) in size.
-When brainstorming your design, it is essential for the components of your experiment idea to fit within this volume.
+Winners will be sent a flight box that is 4 x 4 x 8 inches (10 x 10 x 20 centimeters) in size.
+When brainstorming your design, it is essential for the components of your experiment idea to fit within this volume and remain there for the entire flight.
 The flight box will also have mounting points available on each side, which can be used to attach different experiment components.